cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 - **Directory on Server**: This is where the file is located on the remote server
 - **Full Server Path**: Full path to file on the remote server including filename
 - **Auto Sync**: If enabled the file will be automatically uploaded to the remote server on after it is modified in **Cetmix Tower**.
 Used only with `Tower` source.
+- **Keep when deleted**: If enabled, file will be kept on remote server after removing it in the Odoo

 Following fields are located in the tabs below: